14th Street bridges: Rochambeau Bridge

 On April 5, 1971, a third bridge opened immediately downstream of the Mason Bridge, carrying two express lanes in each direction.
 Work began in March 1967, but wasn't entirely completed until 1972.
 The express lanes lead directly to the high-occupancy vehicle lanes on Virginia's section of I-395, though these lanes are only HOV during rush hour.
+When it opened, the bridge was known as the Center Highway Bridge.

-At the time it opened it was only open for bus traffic, making it the longest exclusive busway in the Country, but over the years the express lane rules have gradually been reduced.
+At the time it opened it was only open for bus traffic, making it the longest exclusive busway in the country, but over the years the express lane rules have gradually been reduced.
 In late 1973, carpoolers were allowed to use the bus lanes during rush hour if the car had at least four passengers.
 In 1975, cars with four passengers were allowed to use the express lanes at all hours.
 In 1983, Congress passed a law to open the express lanes to all vehicles except during rush hour, when they were restricted to buses, car pools and emergency vehicles and that went into effect in 1985.
-In 1987, due to increased congestion, the Virginia Department of Transportation extended the HOV end time from 6pm to 6:30pm, but later that year it was rolled back after Rep. Stan Parris passed a federal law that would deny Virginia $2.4 million if the rush hour extension remained.
+In 1987, due to increased congestion, the Virginia Department of Transportation extended the HOV end time from 6 p.m. to 6:30 p.m., but later that year it was rolled back after Rep. Stan Parris passed a federal law that would deny Virginia $2.4 million if the rush hour extension remained.
 In the same year, the VDOT opened the northbound HOV lanes on the bridge to all users to alleviate congestion caused by reconstruction of the SE-SW Freeway.
 In early 1989, Virginia, in a deal with Rep. Parris, lowered the HOV restrictions from four people per vehicle to three in order to regain control over the management of the HOV lanes.
 In late 2019, the HOV lanes on 395 changed to High-Occupancy Toll (HOT) lanes, and as a result the northbound lane on the Rochambeau Bridge became a HOT lane as well.

-When it opened, the bridge was known as the Center Highway Bridge.
 On March 13, 1985, following the 1982 Air Florida Flight 90 crash, the downstream bridge was renamed the Arland D. Williams, Jr. Memorial Bridge to honor one of the passengers who died saving the lives of other survivors during the crash.
-The name Rochambeau was simultaneously transferred to the Center Highway Bridge.
+The name Rochambeau Bridge was simultaneously transferred to the Center Highway Bridge.
 However, the bronze marker naming the bridge was not shifted with the name.